Prof

 Academic biography

 Eugene McNulty is Professor in English with special interests in Irish literature and theatre history, postcolonial writing, and the intersections between law and cultural production.
 He is a graduate of the University of Kent (Canterbury), where he was awarded his MA and PhD by the Centre for Colonial and Postcolonial Research.
-Before the formation of DCU's School of English he was a member of the English Department in St Patrick's College (2008-2016), and faculty coordinator of the BA Programme.
-Prior to moving back to Ireland he was a member of the School of Social, Historical and Literary Studies at the University of Portsmouth (2003-2008).
+Before the formation of DCU's School of English he was a member of the English Department in St Patrick's College (2008-2016), and prior to moving back to Ireland he was a member of the School of Social, Historical and Literary Studies at the University of Portsmouth (2003-2008).
+In addition to his role in the School of English, he has been the Associate Dean for Research in the Faculty of Humanities and Social Sciences (2016-20), and the Chair of the Irish Humanities Alliance (2019-20).
+Currently he is the co-Chair of the Irish Humanities Alliance's Working Group on the Legal Humanities, and the co-Chair of the Irish Network for the Legal Humanities.

 Research interests